-Major Core XII: Eco Literature
+Semester VI Major Core XII: Eco Literature

-1. To instill eco consciousness in the students through literature.

-2. To familiarize with major environmental issues and eco-critical approaches.
+- 1. To instill eco consciousness in the students through literature. - 2.
+To familiarize with major environmental issues and eco-critical approaches.

-CO Upon completion of this course the students will be able to PSOs CL : Addresse d CO-1 comprehend the interrelatedness of nature and humanity PSO - 4 U CO-2 analyse texts from an ecological perspective PSO - 4 An CO-3 reflect how writers deal with environmental issues in creative PSO - 4 Е writing CO-4 understand the concepts of eco criticism PSO - 4 U CO-5 make eco critical reading of literary texts PSO - 2 Ap
+CO Upon completion of this course the students will be able to PSOs CL : Addresse d CO- community and the intermelatedness of natura and hymenity PSO - 4 U 1 comprehend the interrelatedness of nature and humanity CO- analyse texts from an ecological perspective PSO-4 An 2 CO- reflect how writers deal with environmental issues in creative PSO - 4 Е 3 writing CO- understand the concepts of eco criticism PSO - 4 U 4 CO- make eco critical reading of literary texts PSO - 2 Ap 5